- What is a job aid for training?

 - Ask them their perspective about the material and how it improves their job performance.

-7. Implement the job aid
+Step 7.
+Implement the job aid

 After revising it, make it available to employees and management where they can access it easily.
-Depending on its format, you can hang the job aid on a wall, next to a desk, in a downloadable digital format or anywhere the employees can access it.

 Encourage the employees to use it to support their job performance.